siddharthadas15/Movie-Informer/README.md

 # Movie-Informer
 Search for any movie, it will find all such movies.
 Made using OMDB API.

-Express JS is used there.
+## Built With
+- [express](https://expressjs.com//) - Fast, unopinionated, minimalist web framework for Node.js